For detailed information on all federal loans go to StudentAid.gov.

 Federal student loans have loan fees that are a percentage of the total loan amount.
 The loan fee is deducted proportionately from each loan disbursement you receive.
 This means the money you receive will be less than the amount you actually borrow.
 You are responsible for repaying the entire amount you borrowed and not just the amount you received.

-- Direct Subsidized Loans and Direct Unsubsidized Loans with a first disbursement date between 10/1/20 and 9/30/23 have an origination fee of 1.057%.
+- Direct Subsidized Loans and Direct Unsubsidized Loans with a first disbursement date on or after 10/1/20 have an origination fee of 1.057%.

 Federal Direct Loan Maximums Per Award Year